 Short assignments are relatively brief exercises that you will turn in at the next Monday, Wednesday, or Friday class.
 In some cases, you might have two classes to work on a short assignment.
 Short assignments will usually consist of one or two short programs to help you understand the concept being covered.

 You will submit short assignments by email.
 They will have a timestamp, and so we will know when you submitted them.
 They are due at the start of class on the day they are due.
-The start of class.
-Short assignments handed in late will receive no credit.
+We will not accept late assignments.

 Your section leader will grade your short assignments on a scale of 0 to 5.